-The legal age to buy beer in the United States is generally 21, but there are states with less strict laws, lowering the age to 18.
+The legal age to buy beer in the United States is generally 21.
+This doesn’t change just because you’re buying beer online!

 Just like buying beer in a liquor store, you have to prove your age when buying beer online.
-It’s definitely not a way for underage teenagers to get a store or brewery to ship alcohol directly to them.
+It’s definitely not a way for underage people to get a store or brewery to ship alcohol directly to them.
+Don’t try it!